nescobar/nescobar.github.io/_posts/2018-10-7-Tennis-Visualization.md

 ![Box Plot]({{ site.baseurl }}/images/2018-10-7-Tennis-Visualization/3_box_plot_surface.png "Box plot of aces by surface type"){: .center-image }

+In this plot I compare the distribution of aces in each surface type.
+We can see, for example, that the median and maximum number of aces is much higher in grass than in clay courts.
+This makes sense for us tennis followers, as grass is a faster surface than clay.

 #### Evolution of specific countries based on their players wins'

+If we consider countries of current top players (Nadal, Federer, Del Potro, Djokovic, Isner), how did players of these countries perform over the years?

 ```python
 plt.figure(figsize=(20,4))